 In Hello Beautiful, William is a young man whose family endured a tragedy decades earlier that left him with parents who didn’t nurture him.

-As a college freshman, however, he meets a woman named Julia who lifts his spirits along with her three unique sisters, who hail from a loving family, hearkening to the sisterhood set forth in Little Women.
+As a college freshman, however, he meets a woman named Julia who lifts his spirits along with her three unique sisters, who hail from a loving family, hearkening to the sisterhood outlined in Little Women.

 When the past resurfaces, William’s, Julia’s, and all the Padavano’s lives are inexplicably changed for generations.
 It’s an epic family saga told in beautiful literary prose that imparts masterfully woven themes of family, love, anger, forgiveness, and so much more.

-This was one of my top reads in 2023 and, actually, one of my top reads of the past several years.
-The characters feel absolutely alive and real (I even referred to them as real people at one point), and their choices offer the most abundant amount of things to think about and discuss.
+The characters feel alive and real (I even referred to them as real people at one point), and their choices offer the most abundant amount of things to think about and discuss.

 Florence Adler Swims Forever by Rachel Beanland